indrekots/indrekots.github.io/_posts/articles/2017-02-26-unit-testing-classes-that-depend-on-time.md

 If you've ever used [Joda-Time](http://www.joda.org/joda-time/ "Joda-Time"), then you're probably familiar with the `DateTimeUtils.setCurrentMillisFixed()` static method.
 It sets the current time but it does this globally.
 Whenever `currentTimeMillis()` is queried, the same fixed millisecond time will be returned.

 In theory, this approach works but it has some flaws in my opinion.
-First of all, [you need to make sure you reset the time after each test](http://blog.indrek.io/articles/using-joda-time-in-unit-tests/ "Using Joda-Time in unit tests").
-Otherwise, some tests that come afterwards might use the static resource and get a time they did not expect to receive, resulting in test failures.
+First of all, [you need to make sure you reset the time after each test]({{site.url}}/articles/using-joda-time-in-unit-tests/ "Using Joda-Time in unit tests").
+Otherwise, some tests that come afterwards might use the same static resource and get a time they did not expect to receive, resulting in test failures.
 You should not depend on the order of your tests to always be the same.
-Tests, that are independent are easier to maintain and you also have the added benefit of being able to run them separately.
-Secondly, your tests cannot be run reliably in parallel, when they set and get the current time from a shared resource.
+Tests, that are independent are easier to maintain and you also have the added benefit of being able to run them in parallel.

+## Summary

+Coupling your code tightly to the system's clock prevents you from writing reliable unit tests.
+According to the dependency inversion principle we should depend upon abstractions.
+Design your classes in a way that you can pass them a desired concrete implementation of time.
+This allows you to easily set a fixed time in unit tests.